|

 G2 |

-There is no geographical restriction for any of the Performers, except for the Keith Nutland Award.
-See special rules for Keith Nutland competition. |
+There is no geographical restriction for any of the Performers, except for the Young Performers’ Award. |

 G3 |

-No persons gaining all or a principal part of their livelihood by music, speech, drama or dancing may compete, except in the classes marked “Open” (This Rule does not apply to Conductors of Choirs).
+No persons gaining all or a principal part of their livelihood from music, speech, drama or dancing may compete, except in the classes marked “Open” (This Rule does not apply to Conductors of Choirs).
 The Committee reserve the right to refuse entry to an Open Class where the performer’s experience may be insufficient. |

 G4 |